BetulKarakaya/Learn-Image-Processing-With-Me/README.md

 - **Image Rolling**:
 - **Draw Shapes**: Create a blank image with a background color and draw basic shapes such as lines, rectangles, circles, and polygons.
 - **Rolling Image**: Resize an image and create a repeated pattern to fill a new canvas.
+- **Fix Low Image Resolution**: Enhances the resolution and quality of low-resolution images using the Pillow library.

 ## Setup